OSeMOSYS/OSeMOSYS_GNU_MathProg/src/README.md

 Thanks for using OSeMOSYS and welcome to the OSeMOSYS community.

+To use OSeMOSYS you will first need to install a few dependencies.
+Instructions for these are given below.

+## Running OSeMOSYS

+If you've followed the installation instructions below using conda, before running OSeMOSYS you'll need to activate your conda environment:

+    conda activate osemosys

+To run OSeMOSYS, first navigate to the folder containing your OSeMOSYS files.
+By default, OSeMOSYS results are written into the `results` directory.
+If this doesn't already exist, you'll want to create it:

+    mkdir results

+Now enter the following line into your command prompt:

+    glpsol -m osemosys.txt -d  simplicity.txt

+The results from the model run should be available in the `results` folder.

+### Short and Fast versions of the code

+Alternatively, you can run the "short" or "fast" versions of the OSeMOSYS code.
+These versions of the OSeMOSYS code produce the same results as the original version, but are written using a more concise form which condenses many of the equations.
+For larger models that are more computationally expensive, the short and fast versions will provide a significant performance boost.
+However, for development purposes, the original version of the OSeMOSYS code is much easier to understand.

+    glpsol -m osemosys_short.txt -d  simplicity.txt
+    glpsol -m osemosys_fast.txt -d  simplicity.txt

+### Running using other solvers

+Running using CBC or CLP is a little more involved, as it requires two separate steps.
+First, an LP file is generated using glpsol:

+    glpsol -m osemosys_short.txt -d simplicity.txt --wlp simplicity.lp --check

+Then the LP file is passed to the CBC (or CLP) solver to produce a solution file:

+    cbc simplicity.lp solve -solu simplicity.sol

+The solution file is written out in a format that requires post-processing.
+We recommend using the open-source Python package **otoole** to do this for you:

+    otoole results cbc csv simplicity.sol results --input_datafile simplicity.txt

 ## Installation

 To use OSeMOSYS, you'll need to install the